brsyvz/shopify-fulfillment-mover/README.md

-# This app watches for newly created orders and moves them to a Amazon location if the order has a "BwP Note" and if inventory is available for the ordered items in Amazon location.
+# This app watches for newly created orders and moves them to a another inventory location if the order has a "BwP Note" and if inventory is available for the ordered items in the targeted location.

 -----------------------------------